Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Grasp the bar with a grip that is slightly wider than shoulder-width.

-- Take a step onto the footrests and position your body so that your knees are bent, and your arms are straight.
+- Take a step onto the footrests and position your body so that your knees are bent and your arms are straight.

 - Begin the exercise by pulling your body upwards towards the bar.
-Keep your body straight and your core engaged.

 4. Band Assisted Chin-Ups And Pull-Ups